Affiliate Statement and a Caveat

 And what could be easier?
 Take your favorite pie shell or pizza dough and top it with our creative fruit toppings.
 No canned pie fillings here.
 In fact, we show you how to use fresh or frozen fruit to create flavors that pop out.

 Honestly, we have no idea who first make a dessert pizza.
 Whoever it was, he or she might be a culinary genius!
 Or perhaps a fruit farmer offering more choices to customers.

-Our first taste of Fruit Dessert Pizza happened at a local pizza restaurant which was part of a chain.
+Our first taste of Fruit Dessert Pizza happened at a local pizza restaurant that was part of a chain.
 Apple Crisp Pizza, far too sugary, but absolutely delicious called us back to the table.

 Adjust the sweetness?

 Yes!
 You control the amount of sugar.
 (Yes, we encourage you to reduce or add, as your taste buds dictate.)
-Some fruit tastes a bit more sweet than the next batch.
+Some fruit tastes a bit sweeter than the next batch.
 It’s your kitchen.
 And your creation.
 Use our recipes as a base.
 And then allow yourself the freedom to explore.